Exelis Inc.: 2011 spin-off

-From the spin off to Nov.
+From the spin-off to Nov.
 1, 2013, Exelis was known as ITT Exelis to help ease the transition of the company's brand.
 Exelis employed approximately 19,000 people and generated $5.5 billion in sales in 2012.

 On February 13, 2013, Exelis announced that it would be closing its West Springfield manufacturing plant and laying off 200 employees after citing expected cuts in U.S. defense spending.

-2015 Purchase
+2015 purchase

 In February 2015, Exelis announced that plans had been approved for the sale of the company through a cash/stock purchase to competitor Harris Corporation.
 The purchase price of 4.75 billion dollars was reported as being one of the highest such defense company purchases, since the Lockheed/Martin merger.
 When finalized in June 2015, the purchase was expected to make Harris/Exelis one of the top 10 defense contractors in the United States.

 Company structure

-Exelis had six businesses that specialize in different technologies and services.
+Exelis had six businesses that specialized in different technologies and services.

 Aerostructures

-Located in Salt Lake City, Utah the Exelis Aerostructures business is a designer and manufacturer of lightweight composite aerospace structures, subassemblies and components.
+Located in Salt Lake City, Utah the Exelis Aerostructures business was a designer and manufacturer of lightweight composite aerospace structures, subassemblies and components.